przemek83/wble/README.md

 ![Alt text](examples.png?raw=true "Wble examples app screenshot")

 ## About project
 Library of useful Qt widgets.
-Created as a result of division of code of Volbx project and moving parts of it to independent library.
+Created as a result of the division of code of Volbx project and moving parts of it to an independent library.
 Library contains:
  + double slider
  + numeric filters (integer and double one)
  + string filter